 Our last property involving costs, bounds the increase in cost that can result from the execution of a bounded number of transactions.
-First, we say that $s \leq_k t$ provided that there is a sequence of updates leading from $s_0$ to s, and a subsequence of that sequence containing all but at most k of the updates, such that the result of the subsequence applied to $s_0$ is t.
+First, we say that $s \leq_k t$ provided that there is a sequence of updates leading from s_0 to s_1 and a subsequence of that sequence containing all but at most k of the updates, such that the result of the subsequence applied to s_0 is t.
 That is, state t contains all the information in state s, except possibly for the effects of at most k updates.
-Then we say that function f bounds the cost increase for integrity constraint i provided that the following holds.
-For well-formed states s and t, if $s \leq_k t$ , then cost(s.i) $\leq cost(t,i) + f(k)$ .
-Thus, f(k) bounds the increase in the cost of integrity constraint i that can be incurred by k transactions.
+Then we say that function t bounds the cost increase for integrity constraint i provided that the following holds.
+For well-formed states s and t, if $s \leq_k t$, then $cost(s,i) \leq cost(t,i) + f(k)$.
+Thus, i(k) bounds the increase in the cost of integrity constraint i that can be incurred by k transactions.

-In the airline reservation system, it is easy to see that 900k bounds the cost increase for the overbooking constraint, while 300k bounds the cost increase for the underbooking constraint.
+in the airline reservation system, it is easy to c that 900k bounds the cost increase for the overbooking constraint, while 300k bounds the cost increase for the underbooking constraint.

-Lemma 3: Let $\mathfrak{U}$ be an atomic subsequence in execution e.
-Let s be the actual state before $\mathfrak{U}$ , and s' the actual state after $\mathfrak{U}$ .
-Let t be the apparent state before $\mathfrak{U}$ , and t' the apparent state after $\mathfrak{U}$ .
-If $s \leq_k t$ , then $s' \leq_k t'$ .
+Lemma 3: Let \mathfrak{A} be an atomic subsequence in execution e.
+Let s be the actual state before \mathfrak{A} , and s' the actual state after \mathfrak{A} .
+Let t be the apparent state before \mathfrak{A} , and t' the apparent state after \mathfrak{A} .
+If $s \leq_k t$, then $s' \leq_k t'$.